mclintprojects/wvcat/README.md

 WVCAT is a modest attempt at speech-based assistive capabilities for the Web.
 It started as a JavaScript library that developers could integrate into their web page and with little additional coding have speech-based assistive capabilities up and running.

-The flaw with WVCAT originally being a JavaScript library was that its usefulness was more towards developers than the end-users I envisioned (users with visual impairements, mobility issues, poor hand-eye coordination, or repetitive strain injuries).
+The flaw with WVCAT originally being a JavaScript library was that its usefulness was more towards developers than the end-users I envisioned (users with visual impairments, mobility issues, poor hand-eye coordination, or repetitive strain injuries).
 My thinking then was that if the library gained wide-enough adoption owing to its ease-of-setup, the benefits would trickle down.
 Sure, that might have been possible but it would have taken a long time.

 That line of thinking then got me wondering how exactly I could make the idea **immediately useful** to end-users.
 I thought of making a speech-controlled shopping app, email app, and flight booking app before the idea of making a browser extension popped into my head.